FlynnOConnell/clustersort/docs/index.rst

 Clustersort is heavily adapted from the methods and code described in Mukherjee, Wachutka, & Katz (2017) [1]_.

+Code used in that publication can be found at `bleckpy on github<https://github.com/nubs01/blechpy>`_.

 .. note::
-    Clustersort is a Python-based framework for processing and analyzing electrophysiological spike data. performs waveform extraction and spike sorting.
-It also provides a number of tools for analyzing the resulting spike data.
+    Clustersort is a Python-based framework for processing and analyzing electrophysiological spike data.
+    It also provides a number of tools for analyzing the in-vivo extracellular spike data.
     Once spikes are sorted, users are able to post-process the spikes using plots for mahalanobis distance, ISI, and autocorrelograms.
 The data can also be exported to a variety of formats for further analysis in other programs.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
    :caption: Getting Started
    :name: gettingstarted